ben-dale/cardinal/docs/overview.md

 ![Cardinal Curl View](images/cardinal_bulk_request_processing.png)

-You can abort the process at any point and this will take you to the summary screen.
+You can interrupt the process at any point and this will take you to the summary screen.

 ### Bulk Request Results

-Once finished (or aborted), the summary screen will appear.
+Once finished (or interrupted), the summary screen will appear.

 ![Cardinal Curl View](images/cardinal_bulk_request_processed.png)